Lower Teeth Braces: Types, Benefits, and Considerations

 Cons of Having Braces Just for Lower Teeth

-Although limiting the use of braces to the lower teeth can help with certain problems, there may be disadvantages to take into account:
+Although limiting the use of braces to the lower teeth can help with specific problems, there may be disadvantages to take into account:

 Bite Problems: If the upper teeth are not adjusted with the lower teeth, it can result in a misaligned bite, requiring more treatment.